Music

 Benefitting from Brothers (or sisters)

 The article lists causes of rifts between siblings.
 The first it discusses is a difference of opinions.
 My brother and I are like the moon and the sun, nothing alike in appearance, size or function and when one gets in the way the other is pushed completely out of sight.
 However when we can work together efficiently, we coexist quite nicely as if that's how it was meant to be.
-In order to reach this
+In order to reach this equilibrium a few facts must be acknowledged.
+You can learn a lot from each other.
+By listening to your sibling's opinion, you may realize something you never knew.
+Understanding and keeping an open mind will help any relationship, and no one is always right.
+I know this is much easier said then done.

 "There's an old story about two people both wanting the last orange.
 They